ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.eventlist/README.md

 The generation of PDF can be triggered by writing a `true` into `eventlist.0.triggerPDF`.

-The PDF file could be accesses via:
+The PDF file could be accessed via:
 - web: `http://<IP>:8082/eventlist/eventlist/report.pdf` (for instances > 0: `http://<IP>:8082/eventlist/eventlist/report-X.pdf`, where X is the instance number)
 - admin: `http://<IP>:8081/files/eventlist/report.pdf` (for instances > 0: `http://<IP>:8081/files/eventlist/report-X.pdf`, where X is the instance number)

 **The icons could not be shown in PDF.**

 ## Message box
-User can add custom events to the list via javascript:
+Users can add custom events to the list via javascript:
 ```
 // add custom event to event list
 sendTo('eventlist.0', 'insert', {